 About Scott Manning

-Scott Manning is an analyst for a large software company near Philadelphia.
+Scott Manning is an analyst for a large software company outside Philadelphia.
 While software pays the bills, his real passion is history, specifically war.
 He currently holds a bachelor’s in military history from American Military University and he is working on a master’s in ancient and classical history.

 When he is not studying or working, you can find Scott speaking at conferences, leading battlefields tours, or traveling the world.
 His journeys outside the US include Guatemala, Thailand, Malaysia, Nepal, China, Luxembourg, Belgium, France, the Czech Republic, Costa Rica, Austria, Mexico, and Scotland.

 American Military University, M.A.
 2016 (projected), Ancient and Classical History.